rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Requirements for a digital euro by the ECB

-In October 2020 the European Central Bank published a report detailing a number of scenarios where a new digital euro could provide a benefit [@ReportDigitalEuro].
-Associated with these a number of requirements are provided.
+We aim to create a payment system that is secure, scalable, off-line transferable, price stable and digitally capable.
+These requirements are derived from a recent report by the European Central Bank (ECB).
+In October 2020 the ECB published a report detailing a number of scenarios where a new digital euro could provide a benefit [@ReportDigitalEuro].
+Associated with these a number of requirements are provided:

 1. **Enhanced digital efficiency**
 2. **Cash-like features**